Skip to main content

 The values of monetary assets and liabilities have to be shown but some non-monetary assets may just be described.
 In this case, as well as a description of the assets, information about their age, original cost and current value should be given.
 It will be helpful to indicate the value of all assets and the Trustees' view of the estimated market or insured value may be a helpful guide.

-Contingent liabilities and future obligations should be described.
+Contingent liabilities and future obligations, if you have any, should be described in a separate note that accompanies the accounts.
 These would include any disputed legal claims against the charity and future rent payments, which are not yet due.
 An example of this might be "Rent payable in the future £500 pa for remainder of lease – 5 years".

 It is often not necessary to provide notes with Receipts and Payments Accounts and no space is included for these.
 However, they should be provided if they increase the reader’s understanding of the accounts.